 If you live in Spain, it's impossible for olive oil not to be a part of your daily life.
 We douse our toast with it for breakfast, swirl it over our salads for lunch, and begin practically every recipe with it for dinner.

-In a country where people consume more than 2.5 gallons (10 liters) of olive oil per year, it's almost impossible to find a plate without at least a few drops of liquid gold.
 And while deciding among the dozens of bottles of Spanish olive oil at the grocery store may seem intimidating, it's worth brushing up on the basics so you can choose the best.

 A few years ago, I had the opportunity to visit the Andalusian province of Jaén to learn all about the extra virgin olive oils produced in the region.
 It was an intense two days of Spanish olive oil 101, but we loved every minute of it!

 Despite the short time frame, we learned a lot thanks to our excellent instructors.
-Among them were Anuncia Carpio Dueñas and the teachers from the La Laguna School of Hotel and Catering in Baeza, Jaén.
+Among them were Anuncia Carpio Dueñas and the teachers from the La Laguna School of Hospitality and Catering in Baeza, Jaén.

 If you also find Spanish olive oil completely fascinating, this guide is for you.
 (And I strongly encourage attending an olive oil tasting in Jaén if you get the chance!)